mrolle45/scopetools/scopetools/scopes.md

 **exec scope** is another name for 'eval scope'.

 The **local scope** of a variable is the same, if it is found in `locals()`, otherwise it is a NameError.
-It is in `locals()` if its context is either Local or Nonlocal, but not if it is Capture or Global.
+It is in `locals()` if its context is either Local or Closure, but not if it is Capture or Global.

 These are implemented by the methods `scope.eval_scope(var)`, `scope.exec_scope(var)` and `scope.locals_scope(var)`, *resp.*, which are detailed below.